-Although water, energy, and food security are recognized as SDGs in their own right, progress towards the majority of the SDGs is directly related to the sustainable use of resources such as land, food, water, and energy.
-WEF Nexus knowledge platforms and stakeholder dialogues can serve as "bridging institutions" for different stakeholders in achieving the SDGs (including SDG 17- Partnerships for the Goals).
+The above explains why water, energy, and food security are recognized as SDGs in their own right.
+However, progress towards the majority of the SDGs is directly related to the sustainable use of resources such as land, food, water, and energy.
+In that line, WEF Nexus knowledge platforms and stakeholder dialogue fora can act as a "Bridging Institutions" for different stakeholders in achieving the SDGs (in particular